-Theorem 3 says that if all the qualities in the market deteriorate $(\kappa > 1)$ linearly at the same rate, APs will not use worse quality TPs than before.
-The opposite is also true: when qualities improve linearly, APs will not use better quality TPs than before.
+Theorem 3 says that if all the qualities in the market deteriorate ( $\kappa > 1$ ) linearly at the same rate, APs will not use worse-quality TPs than before.
+The opposite is also true: When qualities improve linearly, APs will not use better-quality TPs than before.
+Intuitively, this result captures the fact that quality becomes a more (less) important concern when all the TPs provide worse (better) of it.